Dov Forman

-Dov Forman is a British author and social media creator.
+Dov Forman (born December 2003) is a British author and social media creator.
 His great-grandmother was Holocaust survivor Lily Ebert and from 2020 they began using social media to educate people about the Holocaust and Judaism, and to advocate against antisemitism, reaching over one billion views.
 He also co-authored Lily’s Promise, a book documenting Ebert's experience during the Holocaust.

 Early life

 Born in London, Forman is a religious Jew of Ashkenazi descent.
-He is the youngest of three children, one of Holocaust survivor Lily Ebert's 38 great-grandchildren, and lives in northwest London.
+He is the youngest of three siblings, one of Holocaust survivor Lily Ebert's 38 great-grandchildren, and lives in northwest London.

 As of 2025, Forman was studying Central and East European History and Jewish Studies at University College London.

 Career

 Social media

 Using Twitter, Forman found the name of a Jewish-American soldier who had helped his great-grandmother after she was liberated from a death march, and shared the story of how she survived.
 In February 2021, Forman started a TikTok account with Ebert to raise awareness about the Holocaust among younger generations, with videos of Ebert answering questions about the Holocaust and Judaism.
 The account also includes videos of Ebert's daily life.
 As of January 2022, Forman and Ebert had 1.6 million TikTok followers.

-Forman in 2025 also worked for Conservative MP Robert Jenrick producing social media content.
+In 2025, Forman also worked for Conservative MP Robert Jenrick producing social media content.